-Jennifer Mueller currently teaches 4th and 5th grades and has been teaching at St. Martha since 2008, where she’s taught 1st, 4th, 5th, and 6th grades.
+Jennifer Mueller is our Educational Innovation Coordinator and has been teaching St. Martha since 2008, where she’s taught 1st, 4th, 5th, and 6th grades.
 Ms. Mueller holds a Bachelor’s degree in Art and Master’s degree in Teaching from Bellarmine University.
 She has a mixture of both traditional and progressive teaching methods that encourage a mix of individual and team-based learning to help students not only grow in their understanding of concepts, but also in their ability to collaborate and understand peers.
 When Jennifer is not spending her time changing the lives of our students, she enjoys exploring her other passion of painting and photography.

 Q & A with Ms. Mueller